EU/EEA citizens and social welfare payments

-You can read more about the habitual residence condition.
+You can read more about the habitual residence condition for social welfare payments.

 Pensions when you have worked in more than one country

-You may qualify for a pension from Ireland when you reach pension age (66 for both men and women).
+You may qualify for a pension from Ireland when you reach pension age.

-A State Pension (Contributory) is assessed based on your PRSI contributions.
+A State Pension (Contributory) is based on your PRSI contributions.
 If you have not paid enough contributions to qualify for a pension, you may still qualify for an EU pro-rata pension.
-A pro-rata pension is based on your contributions in Ireland, other EEA countries, and countries that Ireland has a bilateral agreement with.
+A pro-rata pension is based on your contributions in Ireland and other EEA countries.
 Ireland pays you based on the proportion of these contributions that you paid in Ireland.

 If you live in Ireland when you reach 66 and you do not qualify for the maximum State Pension (Contributory), you may be entitled to the State Pension (Non-Contributory).